Aug 3, 2021

 Recurring revenue is the revenue your company is likely to continue to receive from customers in the future.
 As a subscription business, your renewable software and services revenue should count as recurring.

-You can break down your recurring revenue in two ways, by looking at what your Annual Recurring Revenue (ARR) is, and what your Monthly Recurring Revenue (MRR) is.
+You can break down your recurring revenue in two ways, by looking at what your annual recurring revenue (ARR) is, and what your monthly recurring revenue (MRR) is.

-What is Monthly Recurring Revenue (MRR)?
+What is monthly recurring revenue (MRR)?

 Let’s take a look at an example of how to calculate monthly recurring revenue: